theupdateframework/taps/candidate-wireline-format.md

 The format and management of version numbers is left to the POUF author, but standard formats like Semantic Versioning (https://semver.org/) are recommended for clarity and consistency with TUF.
 In addition, POUF authors may refer to how TUF manages updates to ensure that non backwards compatible POUFs do not interfere with TUF communication.

 When changes to a POUF are not backwards compatible, the POUF author can deal with this in a number of ways.
-If the breaking change is due to a breaking change to the TUF specification, the update can be handled through the breaking changes process for TUF.
+If the breaking change is due to a breaking change to the TUF specification, the update can be handled through the [breaking changes process for TUF](https://github.com/theupdateframework/taps/pull/107).
 Alternatively, if a breaking change is made to a POUF separate from a corresponding breaking change in the TUF specification, the POUF author should determine how to disseminate this update to clients and repositories that implement the POUF.
 If these breaking changes are anticipated at the time of POUF creation, the author may choose to include the POUF version number in Root metadata and require that clients check this POUF version number for compatibility using a similar process to how TUF handles breaking changes.
 Alternatively, a POUF author could create a new POUF that includes the breaking changes.
 All of these decisions about breaking changes to POUFs are left to the POUF author to allow for flexibility.

 Not all TUF implementations will use the same wireline format.
-To support this flexibility while still providing a structure for interoperability, POUFs are not generic.
+To support this flexibility while still providing a structure for interoperability, each POUF is independent.
 While a given POUF will allow all implementations that adopt it to work together, POUFs may or may not be able to interoperate with each other.
 For example, implementers a and b may implement POUF p1.
 This means that a and b will be able to interoperate, but they will not necessarily be able to interoperate with implementers of POUF p2.
 It is important that implementations list in their documentation the POUF(s) that are supported as well as the version numbers for these POUF(s) so that other implementers looking to interoperate may refer to the relevant POUF.